-This course will provide instruction on the theory and practical applications used to safely set up and operate manual metal turning engine lathes as well as an introduction into Computer Numeric Control (CNC) lathes.
-Students will be eligible for the NIMS I Turning (Between Centers) and Turning (Chucking) industry credential assessment.
+This course will provide the basic theory and practical applications used to safely set up and operate manual metal turning engine lathes.
+The class will emphasize manual lathe applications, shop safety, and continue with material selection, job planning, benchwork, and layout.
+Students will be eligible for the NIMS I - Turning (Between Centers) and NIMS I - Turning (Chucking) industry certification assessments.

-Prerequisite: Engineering-Automated Manufacturing Technology 101 and 102.
+Prerequisite: Engineering-Automated Manufacturing Technology 101 and 102